A Message From Our Owner

-Now married with three children, I have found that what "annoyed" me as a child" has only prepared me for the next part of my journey....inspiring the next generation in a fun & loving environment.
-It is something inside me that I can not turn off.
-Art is my heart, soul & mind.
+Now married with three children, I want to inspire the next generation in a fun and loving environment.
+It is something inside me that I cannot turn off.
+Art is my heart, soul, and mind.
 The flower is blooming.

-What is most important about my journey is the love & support that I have encountered along the way.
-Without my husband & wonderful friends & family, I might not have followed my dream.
-They have encouraged me to reach for the stars, inspire others, be true to myself & be thankful.
+What’s most important about my journey is the love and support that I have encountered along the way.
+Without my husband, wonderful friends, and family, I might not have followed my dreams.
+They have encouraged me to reach for the stars, inspire others, be true to myself, and be thankful.

 The trivia car rides and visits to the museums continue.
-I laugh when I hear my kids moan when I ask them "I wonder who painted ballerinas" and they say "Mom, c'mon we did this yesterday".
-I think of my Dad and know he must be very proud.
-New seeds are planted.
+I laugh when I hear my kids moan when I ask them, "I wonder who painted ballerinas?"
+I think of my Dad, and I know that he is very proud.